Prateeksilawat/JavaScriptPrograms/README.md

 Daily JavaScript Solutions

 Welcome to my Daily JavaScript Solutions repository!
 This project is a collection of JavaScript programs that I solve on a daily basis.
-It’s a personal challenge that helps me improve my coding skills and deepend my understanding of JavaScript and various programming concepts.
+It’s a personal challenge that helps me improve my coding skills and deepen my understanding of JavaScript and various programming concepts.

 About This Repository
 This repository contains a series of JavaScript code snippets, problems, and challenges I solve each day.